ResidentMario/subway-explorer-api/README.md

 http://localhost:3000/poll-travel-times/json?line=2&start=247N&end=220N&timestamps=2018-01-18T02:00|2018-01-18T14:00
 ```

-Note that this API expects input using station IDs assigned by the MTA, *not* human-readable station names.
-The
+You will notice that the stops inputted (and returned) by the API are MTA-defined stop IDs, *not* human-readable station names.
+You might use the `locate-station` API route to resolve these, or resolve the names manually or in your own code using the `stops.txt` record in the [official MTA GTFS record](http://web.mta.info/developers/data/nyct/subway/google_transit.zip).

-`locate-stations` route is actually intended for transforming `(latitude, longitude)` pairs into station IDs
+The first stop in the sequence may have a `minimum_time` of `null`.
+More rarely, intermediate stops in the sequence may also have this property.

-programmatically.
-For experimenting with the API it's easier to search the `stops.txt` record in the [official MTA GTFS record](http://web.mta.info/developers/data/nyct/subway/google_transit.zip).
+If the last stop in the sequence corresponds with the last stop on the route, it may have a `maximum_time` far away from the `minimum_time` (the train might be "parked" at the station).
+In this case you will find the `minimum_time` to be more informative.

-To shut the API down, enter `Ctrl+C` into the terminal console you launched in.
+To shut the API down, enter `Ctrl+C` into the terminal console you launched it in.

 ## Build